Proudly sponsored by Functional Plant Biology

 1. The Award honours the memory and attainments of Peter Goldacre – a young scientist and foundation member of this Society.

 2. The Award will be made on the merit of original research in one area, the findings of which have been published, or accepted for publication.
-The papers presented for the Award must have been published, or accepted for publication, in the three years prior to the application.
-More than one paper may be submitted, but these should clearly be related to one theme.
+The papers presented for the Award must have been published, or accepted for publication, since the applicant received their PhD and must NOT encompass research performed during their PhD.
+More than one paper may be submitted (maximum of five), but these should clearly be related to one theme.
 The candidate need not be the sole author, but it should be evident that they have played a major role in both the design and the execution of the work.
 Review papers are not considered.
 The work should have been done within 10 years of the candidate submitting their PhD – see Rule 2.2)

 3. The work presented for assessment shall be in any branch of plant science represented by the Society.